Noida Metro: Ballabhgarh - Noida Airport Metro

+Noida Airport to Greater Noida's Sector 21 Amusement Park PRT

+"Noida Airport-GN Sector 21 Amusement Park PRT": There is, next to the extensions of the metro, plans for a Personal rapid transit (PRT) between the now opened Noida Airport and a proposed Amusement Park in Greater Noida's Sector 21, covering a length of up to 16 km, depending on how many other industrial sectors proposed to come up might be promoted.

 Infrastructure

 Rolling stock

 The metro uses lightweight rakes made of stainless steel and aluminum, manufactured by China's CRRC Corporation.
 Each train has a seating capacity of 186 and a standing capacity of 848, with total capacity of 1,034 passengers.
 Nineteen rakes with four coaches each, a total of 76 coaches, will operate of the Aqua Line.
 The cost of each coach is ₹4 crore.
 Trains are equipped with a passenger information system, a public address system and an emergency announcement system from the operation control centre.

 Power

 All 21 stations, the train depot, and the NMRC offices will be powered by solar energy.
 The NMRC will install solar panels on the rooftops of all stations, footbridges, its main office building, the depot and parking lot boundary walls to generate an estimated 12 MW of solar power daily.
 The metro system will also be supplemented with conventional electricity, which will also be used as a backup.
 Trains will not be powered by solar power, and will instead use conventional power supply.